CTSRD-CHERI/bluecheck/FAQ.md

 Alternatively, the design-under-test should be modified to reset itself properly.
 Examples of components that do not reset "by themselves" are: `mkRegU` (make uninitialised register), and `mkRegFile` (make uninitialised register file).
-If the behaviour of a module can be affected by changing the initial contents of a register file, then that module needs to be modified to initialise the contents explicitly.
+If the correctnesss of a module can be affected by changing the initial contents of a register file, then that module needs to be modified to initialise the contents explicitly.
 This can be done by adding an initialisation rule to the